SharePoint/sp-dev-docs/docs/solution-guidance/Autotagging-sample-app-for-SharePoint.md

 # AutoTagging sample SharePoint Add-in

-The ECM.AutoTagging sample add-in shows you how to use a provider-hosted add-in to automatically tag content added to a SharePoint library with data sourced from a custom user profile property.
+The ECM.AutoTagging sample shows you how to use a provider-hosted add-in to automatically tag content added to a SharePoint library with data sourced from a custom user profile property.

 This add-in uses remote event receivers, hosted on an Azure website, to: